influxdata/giraffe/giraffe/README.md

   - **y**: _string. **Required**._ The column key name of the column that should be visualized on the y-axis. _Annotations must overlay another data set, ie another graph.
 Therefore, this column key name is from that data set.
 This should match the overlaid graph's same property._

   - **fill**: _array[string, ...]. **Required**._ An array of column key names of column filters that should be visualized. _Annotations must overlay another data set, ie another graph.
 Therefore, these column key names are from that data set.
-This should match the overlaid graph's same property._
+This should match the overlaid graph's same property.
+If the "fill" is not required in the overlaid graph, please explicitly use the overlaid graph's implicit value in AnnotationLayerConfig._

   - **annotations**: _array[Object, ...]. **Required**._ An array of objects that are the annotations.
 The array can be empty (no annotations rendered).
 Each object is an annotation and has the following properties: